j4mes12/SDPA_Coursework/Part1/Part1.md

 #### get_used_spaces

-This method returns all the used spaces that have already been taken up on the board.
+This method returns all the spaces that have already been taken up on the board.

 #### calculate_next_position